naomiquinones/GitHub-Collaboration-Practice/README.md

 # GitHub-Collaboration-Practice
-A repo for practicing git and GitHub collaboration
+A repo for practicing Git and GitHub collaboration